Akio333/aem-bulk-pkg-install/README.md

 ## Before You Start

+Make sure your AEM server configuration is set up properly.
 1. Go to VS Code **Settings** (`Ctrl+,` or `Cmd+,`).
 2. Search for `AEM Bulk Installer`.
 3. Configure the following options according to your environment: